balanikaran/HacktoberfestGLAU/README.md

 1. Fork Repo on Web Page
 2. Make your changes on your forked repo
 3. Make Pull Request to master

+### Also:

+1. Fork Repo on GitHub Web
+2. Create a new branch, so that master branch is unaffected
+3. Make your changes on the branch created in the forked repo
+4. Make Pull Request to that branch